Postill History, Family Crest & Coats of Arms

-Cumberland.
+The Postill surname is thought to derive from a place name, most likely from Postlewaite in the Parish of Millom, Cumberland.
 The place name comes from and Old English personal name Possel or Postel, combined with "thwaite," which means "a clearing."

 Early Origins of the Postill family

-Cumberland, where they held a family seat as Lords of the Manor.
+The surname Postill was first found in Cumberland, where they held a family seat as Lords of the Manor.
 The family appear from ancient documents to have held lands in various parts of Cumberland from an early period.
 The original name came from Possel or Postel's clearing, a thwaite being a clearing.
 In time, the 'thwaite' was corrupted to 'white' and some of the family name still prefer this spelling.

 Early History of the Postill family